8 Fun Cozumel Facts That’ll Make You Want to Visit ASAP

 THE MEANING OF A NAME

-Cozumel’s original name is actually coming from the Mayan name “Ah Cuzamil Peten”, which in English translates to “Island of the Swallows.”
-(Islas de las Golondrinas in Spanish).
+Cozumel’s original name actually comes from the Mayan name “Ah Cuzamil Peten”, which in English translates to “Island of the Swallows” (Islas de las Golondrinas in Spanish).
 And this is why walking on the malecòn (promenade) you will see lots of Swallows in many art forms, as it has become the symbol of the island.

 IRONMAN COMPETITION

-Cozumel is home to a spectacular Ironman competition that every other year attracts athletes from all over the world to challenge themselves in such hostile ground, so hot and humid.
-The next one is planned for September 26th, 2021.
+Cozumel is home to a spectacular Ironman competition that attracts athletes from all over the world every other year to challenge themselves in such hostile conditions, which are extremely hot and humid.

 THE THIRD LARGEST ISLAND IN MEXICO

 I hope you enjoyed these facts about Cozumel.
-If you are planning a trip to this beautiful and exciting island check out my guides on the 5 things to do in Cozumel and my informative post on how to get to Cozumel.
+If you are planning a trip to this beautiful and exciting island check out my guides on Cozumel and my informative post on how to get to Cozumel.

 LIKED IT?
 PIN IT FOR LATER